frankitox/frankitox.github.io/README.md

 </div>
 ```

-Then, in a *child* layout, you can use YAML front
+Then, in a *child* layout or a final page, you
-matter:
+can use YAML front matter to refer to the
+layout (without the file extension):

 ```html
 ---